Transmission of harmonic functions through quasicircles on compact Riemann surfaces

 Next, observe that because CNT boundary values and the Dirichlet norms are conformally invariant, it is enough to prove this for an analytic strip-cutting curve $\Gamma$, and this can be arranged for example by embedding $\riem$ in its double.
 Thus, we can assume that $\partial A'$ is analytic.
+Furthermore, the existence of the solution to the Dirichlet problem with boundary data in Sobolev spaces (see e.g. Proposition 4.5 on page 334 in \cite{Taylor}) and the fact that $\Gamma \subsetneq \partial A$, yields that